cilium/cilium/Documentation/gettingstarted/proxylib.rst

 Use unit tests to drive your development.
 Its tempting to want to first test your parser by firing up a client and server and developing on the fly.
-But in our experience you’ll iterate faster by using the great unit test framework created along with the golang proxy framework.
+But in our experience you’ll iterate faster by using the great unit test framework created along with the Golang proxy framework.
 This framework lets you pass in an example set of requests as byte arrays to a CheckOnDataOK method, which are passed to the parser's OnData method.
 CheckOnDataOK takes a set of expected return values, and compares them to the actual return values from OnData processing the byte arrays.